 Proceed to the Rackham Graduate School online application.
 Be sure to indicate on the application your subplan (analytical, organic, chemical biology, physical, inorganic, or materials), otherwise your application will not be considered complete.
 You should review the Rackham Graduate School's Admissions website which will provide valuable information about the application process and their requirements.
 Note that your application fee of $75.00 will be waived if you are a US citizen or a permanent resident.

 - Research Statement: Upload your Research Statement online in place of the "Statement of Purpose."
-The Research Statement should be a maximum of three pages and must include:
+The Research Statement should be a maximum of two pages and must include:

 - Research experience: State the goals of your research and a one paragraph summary of each of your research projects, highlighting your contributions.
 Please include a list of publications or presentations of this research (do not send us the actual publications).